Ramzi Yousef

-He was tried in the U.S. District Court for the Southern District of New York along with two co-conspirators and was convicted of planning the Bojinka plot.
+Yousef was tried in the U.S. District Court for the Southern District of New York along with two co-conspirators and was convicted of planning the Bojinka plot.
 He received two life sentences plus 240 years for his part in the 1993 World Trade Center bombing and Bojinka plot.

 Yousef's maternal uncle is Khalid Sheikh Mohammed, with whom he allegedly planned the Bojinka plot.
 Mohammed is a senior al-Qaeda member accused of being the principal architect of the September 11 attacks in 2001.
 Yousef is serving his life sentences at ADX Florence, located near Florence, Colorado.
-He shares a cell block that is commonly referred to as "Bombers' Row" with Terry Nichols, Eric Rudolph, and, before his transfer in late 2021, Ted Kaczynski.
+He shared a cell block that is commonly referred to as "Bombers' Row" with Terry Nichols, Eric Rudolph, and Ted Kaczynski, before the latter's transfer in late 2021.
+In 2007, Ramzi Yousef claimed to have found Jesus and converted to Christianity.

 Early life

-The name "Ramzi Ahmed Yousef" is an alias.
-Yousef's real name is Abdul Basit Mahmoud Abdul Karim.
-He was born in Kuwait to parents who were both from Pakistan.
-His father is Mohammed Abdul Karim from Balochistan, Pakistan.
+The name "Ramzi Ahmed Yousef" is a pseudonym.
+Yousef's real name is assumed to be Abdul Basit Mahmoud Abdul Karim.
+He was born on 27 April 1968, in Kuwait to a Baloch family.
+His father is believed to be Mohammed Abdul Karim from Balochistan, Pakistan.
 His mother is believed to be the sister of Khalid Sheikh Mohammed.

-When his family returned to Pakistan in the mid-1980s, Yousef was sent to the United Kingdom for education.
 In 1986, he enrolled at Swansea Institute in Wales, where he studied electrical engineering, graduating four years later.
 He also studied at the Oxford College of Further Education to improve his English.

 Yousef left the United Kingdom after completing his studies and returned to Pakistan.
 He began to learn bomb making in a terrorist training camp in Peshawar, before traveling to the United States in 1992.